Intermetallic

-An intermetallic (also called intermetallic compound, intermetallic alloy, ordered intermetallic alloy, long-range-ordered alloy) is a type of metallic alloy that forms an ordered solid-state compound between two or more metallic elements.
+An intermetallic is a type of metallic alloy that forms a solid-state compound with a crystal structure between two or more metallic elements.
+Alternatively, it can be called intermetallic compound, intermetallic alloy, ordered intermetallic alloy, or long-range-ordered alloy.
 Intermetallics are generally hard and brittle, with good high-temperature mechanical properties.
 They can be classified as stoichiometric or nonstoichiometic.
+A stoichiometric intermetallic has a specific numerical ratio between the metallic elements.

 The term "intermetallic compounds" applied to solid phases has long been in use.
 However, Hume-Rothery argued that it misleads, suggesting a fixed stoichiometry and a clear decomposition into species.

+Recent advances in intermetallic crystal chemistry have led to the discovery of a new family of ternary intermetallic compounds known as ZIP phases.
+These materials exhibit so-called dualistic atomic ordering, in which different atomic sublattices demonstrate distinct ordering mechanisms within a single crystalline framework.
+ZIP phases can crystallize in both face-centered cubic and hexagonal structural variants, thereby expanding the known structural diversity of complex intermetallic systems.

 Definitions

 Research definition

 In 1967 Gustav Ernst Robert Schulze defined intermetallic compounds as solid phases containing two or more metallic elements, with optionally one or more non-metallic elements, whose crystal structure differs from that of the other constituents.
 This definition includes: